WPMedia/html-encoding-detect/README.md

 ## Special note on UTF-8

 If you're using UTF-8, and you run into issues, please submit an issue with samples so that I can see what you're running.
-While most characters in UTF-8 can have an encoded value in HTML entity encoding (e.g. 긴in Korean could be represented as `&#xAE34`), they are usually encoded literally rather than in entity encoding.
+While most characters in UTF-8 can have an encoded value in HTML entity encoding (e.g. `긴` in Korean could be represented as `&#xAE34`), they are usually encoded literally rather than in entity encoding.

 ## Author